rick-howell/rick-howell.github.io/_posts/2024-06-23-complex-plotting.md

 ```

+\
-Doing this gives us the following result for $$f(z) = log(z)$$:
+Doing this gives us the following result for $$f(z) = log(z)$$
 ![log](/img/logwithmag.webp)

 This is mathematically accurate, and entertaining in it's own right.

-That being said, I find myself much more intrigued by removing the magnitude all together, and just focusing on plotting the angle.
+But that being said, there's nothing to say your representation of the function has to be *correct*, or include all available information.

 ## Plots with only the angle

-Technically we lose some information here, but for the sake of beauty, it isn't bad to do so.
+Let's explore different ways of coloring the domain.

-Here is a new example script:
+Here is a new example script for the colorful plot shown in the thumbnail:

 ```
 import numpy as np